PaulRBerg/ethsum/README.md

-## Simple Ethereum Address Checksum Validation Tool
+## A Simple Ethereum Address Checksum Tool

 * Type address and checksum it
 * Verify if address is already checksummed